pjvds/born2code.net-backup/_drafts/auto-deploy.md

 Auto deployment allows you to let your software flow to production (testing, or any other deployment target) as a stream of small and predictable changes.
 Before a changeset flows to production it gets challanged by an automated build.
 The goals of a build is not only to transform the source code to a deployable form, but also to challange its quality.
 It allows teams to be more agile and it makes you more aware to spend time on the quality checks in your build.

 ## Auto deploy my jekyll blog

-I have to deployment targets, staging and production.
-Both have auto deployment enabled.
+A blog is a safe way to experiment with auto deployment.
+So I decided to enable it for both of my deployment targets, staging and production.
 Here is how my production deployment target looks like at wercker:

 ![image]({{ 'auto-deploy-jekyll/deploy-target.png' | asset_url }})